tenzir/tenzir/web/docs/develop-vast/write-a-plugin.md

 well-defined plugin instance.
 In particular, it should not throw or perform any operations that may potentially fail.
 For the actual plugin ramp up, please use the `initialize` function that processes the user configuration.
-The purpose of the destructor is to free any used resources owned by the plugin
+The purpose of the destructor is to free any used resources owned by the plugin.

 Each plugin must have a unique name.
 This returned string should consicely identify the plugin internally.